ZamanLantra/git_docs_test/doc/developer_guide.rst

 In addition, in an MPI and/or GPU target, all the communications and synchronizations will occur within ``opp_particle_move`` without any user intervention.

-Eventhough, ``Multi-hop`` approach performs when particles move to closer cells, its performance is degraded when particles are moved to a far away cell, making it to hop for long.
+Eventhough, ``Multi-hop`` approach performs when particles move to closer cells, its performance is degraded when particles are moved to a faraway cell, making it to hop for long.

 To address this issue of fast moving particles, OP-PIC incorporates a ``Direct-hop (DH)`` mechanism, where the particles are moved directly to a cell closer to the final destination, and then switches to ``multi-hop`` mode to move it to the correct final destination.